 For a sequence of those remarkable events, a direct quote is quite appropriate \cite {Gribbin2012}: \textquotedblleft Schr\"{o}dinger's first thought was to attempt to find a wave equation, moving on from de Broglie's work, that would describe the behavior of an electron in the simplest atom, hydrogen.
 He naturally included in his calculations allowance for the effects described by the special theory of relativity, deriving, probably early in December 1925, what became known as the relativistic Schr\"{o}dinger (not hydrogen---our correction!) equation.
 Unfortunately, it didn't work.
 The predictions of the relativistic equation did not match up with observations of real atoms.
 We now know that this is because Schr\"{o}dinger did not allow for the quantum spin of the electron, which is hardly surprising, since the idea of spin had not been introduced into quantum mechanics at that time.
-But it is particularly worth taking note of this false start, since it highlights the deep and muddy waters in which quantum physicists go swimming---for you need to take account of spin, a property usually associated with particles, in order to derive a wave equation for the electron! \footnote{The concept of electron spin was introduced by G.~E.~Uhlenbeck and S~Goudsmit in a letter published in Die Naturwissenschaften; the issue of 20 November 1925; see \cite{Mehra1969} for more details\/.}
+But it is particularly worth taking note of this false start, since it highlights the deep and muddy waters in which quantum physicists go swimming---for you need to take account of spin, a property usually associated with particles, in order to derive a wave equation for the electron! \footnote{The concept of electron spin was introduced by G.~E.~Uhlenbeck and S.~Goudsmit in a letter published in {\it{Die Naturwissenschaften\/}}; the issue of 20 November 1925; see \cite{Mehra1969} for more details\/.}

 With the Christmas break coming up, he had an opportunity to get away from Z \"{u}rich and think things over in the clean air of Arosa ... \cite{Gribbin2012} \/.\textquotedblright (See also \cite{Mehra1987} and \cite{Moore1989} for more details {\footnote{Arosa, an Alpine \emph{Kurort} at about 1800~m altitude, not far from ski-resort Davos, and overlooked by the great peak of the Weisshorn.
-For a modern video, see: https://www.news.uzh.ch/en/articles/2017/Schroedinger.html \/.
-Here, among other things, a female physicist meets the grandson of Dr.~Herwig and he shows the entry of the payment in a guest book, done by Schr\"{o}dinger\/.
-(The authors are thankful to Priv.-Doz.~Dr.~Andreas~Ruffing who found this video.)}} .)
+For a related video, see: https://www.news.uzh.ch/en/articles/2017/Schroedinger.html \/.
+Here, among other things, a female physicist meets the grandson of Dr.~Herwig and he shows the entry of the payment in a guest book, done by Schr\"{o}dinger\/. }} .)